micro-community/development/libraries.md

 Sync ideally becomes the basis for all data storage and any form of synchronisation.

-## Run
+## Runtime

-Run is the basis for `micro run service`.
+Runtime is the basis for `micro run service`.
 The library implements the ability to pull the source, build and run the service.
 Ideally a service should be able to declare its own dependencies and they should bootstrap as a DAG.

 Supported sources: